The first teeth

 - Milk teeth are placeholders for the permanent teeth.

-When should dental care start?
+When should dental care begin?